kuma35/thinking-forth-translate/chapter3.rst

    vs. “high-level” languages) and a belief that the nature of programming somehow changes as we move further from machine code.

-Let’s examine each of these misconceptions one by one.
+Let\’s examine each of these misconceptions one by one.

 Where to Begin?
 ---------------